 What Is an Epidural?

-An epidural refers to the process of injecting an anesthetic into the epidural space of the spine to stop pain signals traveling from the spine to the brain (source).
-This epidural space refers to the area between the dura mater and the vertebral wall and is typically contains spinal nerve roots, blood vessels and fatty tissue (source).
+An epidural refers to the process of injecting an anesthetic into the epidural space of the spine to stop pain signals traveling from the spine to the brain (2).
+This epidural space refers to the area between the dura mater and the vertebral wall and is typically contains spinal nerve roots, blood vessels and fatty tissue (3).

 How Is an Epidural Given?

-When given an epidural, the anesthetic numbs the nerves inside the spine, helping to stop the pain from being recognized by the brain.
+When given an epidural, the anesthetic numbs the nerves inside the spine, helping to stop pain from being recognized by the brain.
 A single shot of anesthetic is normally not enough to last throughout labor, so a thin tube is inserted into the back to deliver more anesthetic medicine as necessary, kind of like your IV.

 The procedure may seem overwhelming, but it is manageable if you know what to expect.
 At first, you will feel a pinching sensation in your back.
 This is the shot to numb your back so you will not feel the insertion of the tube into the epidural space.
-As the anesthesia kicks in, the pain should alleviate and all you should feel is a bit of light pressure.
-Compared to the pain of labor, the small pricks of the first needle are seen as minor by many women.
+As the anesthesia kicks in, the pain should be alleviated and all you should feel is a bit of light pressure.
+Compared to the pain of labor, the small pricks of the first needle are considered minor by many women.

 When Is an Epidural Given?

-Anesthesiologists recommend a woman should be in active labor and at least four centimeters dilated before receiving an epidural (source).
+Anesthesiologists recommend a woman should be in active labor, and in many cases, at least four centimeters dilated before receiving an epidural (4).
 Outside of those parameters, it is largely due to personal preference.

 The sooner you receive an epidural, the sooner the pain will subside.
 However, doctors can only give you so much medicine and if you get an epidural too soon and the pain returns, you may not be able to receive more by the time labor begins.

 You also do not want to wait too long.
 It is essential that a women is able to sit still in order to receive the epidural, so if pushing has commenced, your body may be too unsteady to get an epidural safely.

 When Can’t Epidurals Be Used?